AverageHelper/portfolio/src/pages/index.md

 # Average Helper

 I'm just a regular average developer girl, doing regular average codethings since 2011.
-I try to be helpful where I can, especially to write respectful software.
+I try to be helpful where I can.

 ---